OIDC Single Sign-On

 Claim Mapping

 Claim mapping rules translate JWT claims into NodeDB identity fields and access grants.
-Each rule specifies:
+Each rule in the CLAIM MAPPING clause specifies:

 Example: An Okta JWT like: